 The value of the coin depends on whether it is in circulated or uncirculated condition, and can vary greatly between each sale.
 You can take the above price as a guide towards what the aver value is

 The thing to consider here is that the coin is not particularly rare and that on eBay it seems there are a lot of buyers who are not informed correctly.

 The choice to buy or sell this coin is entirely up to you, but we hope we can provide a bit of clarity in this article.

 The Battle of Hastings 50p Design and Background

 The mintage figure for the Battle of Hastings 50p stands at 6,700,000.
 Generally speaking, this does not make the coin very rare.
-You can check out our top 5 rarest 50p coins list to find out which 50p coins are the rarest.
-To give you some context, in order to get into the top 5 list a 50p would need to have a mintage less than 1,801,500.
+To give you some context, in order to get into the top 5 rarest 50p coins, a 50p would need to have a mintage of less than 1,801,500 (excluding the Olympic coins).